 No obligation, but these links & ads support the site.

 K2 First Lite Snowboard

 |Buckman's Ski and Snowboard Shop|

 K2 Bright Lite 2015 - 2013 Review by The Good Ride

-The K2 Bright Lite is a updated version of the now discontinued Lunatique.
+The K2 Bright Lite is an updated version of the now discontinued Lunatique.
 Just like the Lunatique the Bright Lite is flat a bit past the bindings and then rockers up a little sooner than their flatline tech, jib rocker tech and catch free tech.
 It’s called their all mountain rocker.
 It has a good an all conditions ride that offers catch free stability and float in powder.

 The 2014 and 2015 K2 Bright Lite

 The 2014 K2 Bright Lite changed up the ride a bit by blunting out the nose/tail.
-It looks more like a freestyle board but still has a great all mountain to all mountain freestyle ride that many entry level riders will appreciate.
+It looks more like a freestyle board but still has a great all mountain to all-mountain freestyle ride that many entry-level riders will appreciate.
 The 2015 is pretty much the same as the 2014.